 In the event that a card is lost or stolen, it can be deactivated in seconds and a new card may be issued in its place.

-You may not care about a typical door-open alarm during business hours, but a door that's propped for more than 3 minutes is a potential threat you must know about.
+You may not care about door alarm arming and disarming during business hours, but a door that's propped for more than 3 minutes is a potential threat that you must know about.

 So, if your main concern is a door propped alarm or door propped open alarm, you can set your BAS' Derived Alarm timer at about 30 seconds to throw alarms after "Door Open" has been standing for 30 seconds straight, for example.

-There are some cases, however, when you may want to allow a door to remain unlocked or open.
+There are some cases, however, when you may want to allow a door to be held open or to remain unlocked.
 The BAS propped door features allow you to accommodate special access needs at your sites, such as door open times and schedules for doors to stay closed.